kailana-so/essaypig/README.md

 # Essay Pig

 An automated book club service.
-Join a group, upload links or PDFs — and **Piggy** will send out a random essay or synopsis to the group at the chossen interval.
+Join a group, upload links or PDFs — and **Piggy** will send out a random essay with a synopsis to the group at the chosen interval.

 ![Essay Pig Banner](./public/essaypiggy-banner.png)